-Finding yourself deep in debt can be overwhelming.
-The good news is, getting out of debt is possible—it just takes a little time.
+Finding yourself in debt can be overwhelming.
+Large balances accruing interest can feel difficult to overcome, but the good news is getting out of debt is possible—it may just take some time.

 1. List Everything You Owe

 Take a detailed inventory of your debt to get a clear picture of where you're at now.
 Start by listing all of your debt accounts and what you owe:

 - Write down all your debts.
 Note everything you owe, including credit card balances, personal loans, auto loans, student debt, your mortgage and any other debt.
 If you aren't sure exactly what you owe, check your credit report for free to get a clear view of your debts, including any in collections.
 Keep in mind that your lender will have the most up-to-date information on your balances.